Turning Tabular Foundation Models into Graph Foundation Models: Introduction

-Our empirical results indicate that this straightforward framework achieves strong results in a fully in-context regime, significantly outperforming existing publicly available GFMs and performing on par with well-tuned GNNs trained from scratch.
-Moreover, after finetuning, G2T-FM surpasses well-tuned GNN baselines, highlighting the potential of the proposed approach and the positive transfer brought by the usage of foundation models.
+Our empirical results indicate that this straightforward framework achieves strong results in a fully in-context learning setting, outperforming both prior GFMs and well-tuned GNNs trained from scratch.
+Moreover, after finetuning, G2T-FM surpasses well-tuned GNN baselines, with especially strong improvements obtained when G2T-FM uses LimiX as a tabular foundation model (see Table~\ref{tab:graphland}).
+These results highlight the potential of the proposed approach and the positive transfer brought by the usage of foundation models.

-Our main contributions are as follows: \begin{itemize}[leftmargin=10pt] \item We draw attention to a promising and previously overlooked direction of applying tabular foundation models to graph machine learning. \item As a proof of concept, we introduce G2T-FM, a simple framework that uses a tabular foundation model (TabPFNv2 in our experiments) as the backbone of a graph foundation model. \item We show that, despite its simplicity, G2T-FM is a strong baseline for GFMs, substantially outperforming the existing publicly available GFMs. \item We further demonstrate that finetuned G2T-FM surpasses traditional GNNs trained from scratch. \end{itemize}
+Importantly, G2T-FM can be directly applied to any existing or future TFM.
+Given the rapid pace of development of tabular foundation models~\citep{TabPFNv2_5, qu2026tabiclv2}, in terms of both downstream quality and scalability, G2T-FM can directly benefit from it, and thus we believe that G2T-FM will remain an important and up-to-date baseline even with further development of GFMs.

-We hope that our study will stimulate further development of generalizable and robust graph foundation models and encourage further adoption of tabular foundation models for graph-structured data, as well as possibly for other data modalities.
+Our main contributions can be summarized as follows. \begin{itemize}[leftmargin=10pt, topsep=1pt, beginpenalty=10000] \itemsep{1pt} \item We identify a promising and previously overlooked direction of applying tabular foundation models to graph machine learning tasks. \item As a proof of concept, we introduce G2T-FM, a simple framework that transforms graph node-level tasks into tabular ones and solves them with a tabular foundation model. \item We show that G2T-FM serves as a strong baseline for GFMs, outperforming both publicly available GFMs and well-tuned traditional GNNs even in the in-context learning setting, and that finetuning further improves performance. \end{itemize}